How Does Home Air Conditioning Work?

 Packaged Unit: What is it?

-A Packaged Unit is a self-contained system that is often placed in a mobile or modular home when ductwork is under the home in a crawl space.
+A Packaged Unit is self-contained system that is often placed in a mobile or modular home when ductwork is under the home in a crawl space.
 They are also commonly seen in condominium and apartment complexes where there is a flat rooftop for them to rest upon.
 They are called packaged units because they contain both heating and cooling components in the same system.
 A packaged unit is different than a split system because there is no separate indoor and outdoor system — both elements are housed in a single cabinet.